cbrnr/sleepecg/README.md

 ## Documentation
-Documentation for SleepECG is available on [readthedocs](https://sleepecg.readthedocs.io/en/stable/index.html).
+Documentation for SleepECG is available on [Read the Docs](https://sleepecg.readthedocs.io/en/stable/index.html).

 ## Installation